Nav-CARE is a program being developed through research that is currently available in select communities across Canada.

 - Locate local people and resources to help manage day to day needs

-- Help seniors get to where they need to go
+- Help older persons get to where they need to go